Time – allow 1 hour

 Setting off from the car park in Carlops village opposite the Village Centre and under the rock, turn right, pass the pub and continue to the end of the village.
 Just before the last house on the left, turn down a track (signposted ‘Buteland by the Borestane’) and pass Patie’s Mill .

 The footpath goes round to the right of the mill and alongside its garden, emerging by the North Esk river.
 Follow the riverbank upstream.
 The path is badly eroded and tricky to negotiate in places but is generally fine for the sure-footed unless the weather is wet.
-The river is normally crossed via what can only loosely be described as a bridge (it is a metal plate with no rails).
-However, the bridge is very unsafe at present and is due for repair, so if unsure, it may be better to cross slightly further upstream by wading or stepping across rocks.
+The river is crossed via a simple bridge .
 Once over the river, cross the stile and head up the hill.

 The path comes out on a farm track near a bridge just below Fairliehope farm , at the half-way point of the walk.